baljo/fall_detection/README.md

 I followed [this tutorial](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/arduino-nicla-sense-me) on the Nicla to get up and running.
 The Edge Impulse-provided nicla_sense_ingestion.ino sketch was used to collect accelometer data.

+I started to collect 8 seconds long samples when walking, running, etc. For the sake of simplicity, I had the Nicla device tethered through USB to a laptop as the alternative would have been to use a more complex data gathering program using BLE.
-I started to collect 8 seconds long samples when walking, running, etc. To get a feeling for how the anomaly detection model works, I only collected 1m 17s of data, with the intention of collecting at least 10 times more data later on.
+I thus held Nicla in one hand and my laptop in the other and started walking and jogging indoors.
+To get a feeling for how the anomaly detection model works, I only collected 1m 17s of data, with the intention of collecting at least 10 times more data later on.
 Astonishingly, I soon found out that this tiny data amount was enough for this proof of concept!
 Obviously, in a real scenario you would need to secure you have covered all the expected different types of activities a person might get involved in.

 ## Impulse